dmccaffery/numonic/docs/content/commands/install/install-podman.md

 ## WSL

-WSL 2 does not currently support systemd, so the podman socket is initialised as a background process.
+WSL 2 does not currently support systemd, so the podman socket is initialized as a background process.
 In addition, the cgroup manager must be set to cgroupfs and the events logger is set to file.

 # OPTIONS